Start of Main Content

 Procedural trends show a rise in the use of TAVR, which has become the preferred method for aortic valve replacement, surpassing traditional surgical approaches.
 This shift is largely due to the limitations of open-heart surgery, particularly for older patients or those with complex health conditions who may not be ideal surgical candidates.
 The growing adoption of TAVR has also been fueled by ongoing technological advancements, streamlined procedural techniques, and a decline in associated complications, factors that have collectively enhanced its appeal and accessibility in clinical practice, according to the American College of Cardiology.

-Using data from the Definitive Healthcare Atlas All-Payor Claims Dataset, we ranked the top 10 hospitals leading in TAVR procedures by their share of overall U.S. procedures tracked in 2024.
+Using data from the Definitive Healthcare Atlas All-Payor Claims Dataset and the Medicare Standard Analytical Files (SAF) to determine what percentage of total hospital patients were admitted specifically for a TAVR procedure, we ranked the top 10 hospitals leading in TAVR procedures by share of total patients.

-Fig. 1 Data is from the Definitive Healthcare Atlas All-Payor Claims product.
-Data accessed June 2025.
+Fig. 1 Data is from the Definitive Healthcare Atlas All-Payor Claims and the most recently available Medicare SAF data.
+Data accessed June 2026.

 How many TAVR centers are there in the U.S.?